Kill Creek Park, opened in 2001, the park is easily

 Kill Creek Park Entrance

 The Kill Creek entrance is located near 116th and Homestead Lane.
-To get to the park, get off of Kansas Highway 10 at the Kill Creek exit and proceed south to 115th Street.
-Turn right and go to Homestead Lane.
-Take a left onto Homestead and the park entrance is on the right near the crest of the first hill.
+To get to the park, exit Kansas 10 Highway at Kill Creek Road and proceed south to 115th Street.
+Turn right onto 115th Street and continue to Homestead Lane.
+Take a left onto Homestead.
+The park entrance is on the right near the crest of the first hill.

 Kill Creek Park Shelters